Best Singapore Prepaid SIM Card for Travellers in 2019

 - Travellers Counters (Terminal 2 and 3, Arrival Halls)

 M1’s normal prepaid SIM card is called M Card, while its tourist SIM is simply called M1 Tourist SIM Card.
 Below is the comparison of all M1’s prepaid cards.

 ## For use in Hong Kong, Indonesia, Macau, Malaysia and Taiwan, you can use your existing data from your local data packs without extra charges (but you need to activate data roaming first).
 For other countries, you need to purchase a roaming pack.

 The target users of M1’s Tourist SIM is very clear: $12 for shorter stay (7 days), $30 & $50 for longer stays (12 days & 14 days) with visit to other countries.

 Basically, the basic features of M1 Tourist SIM are Similar to those of Singtel’s.
-However, M1 Tourist SIM offers data roaming to 5 countries for $50 card (unlike Singtel who offers only 3 countries).
-Also, M1 Tourist SIM is the only one who offers free international calls.
+However, M1 Tourist SIM offers data roam to 5 countries for $30 and $50 card, namely Hong Kong, Indonesia, Macau, Malaysia, Taiwan (while Singtel offers data roam to 4 different countries).
 The disadvantage of M1 Tourist SIM: top-up not available.

 My Recommendation for M1 cards:

 Budget travellers: Choose $5 M Card Prepaid SIM.

 Heavy usage travellers: Choose any of M1 Tourist SIM.